 CERAH's mission is to provide a research platform for researchers from various faculties of the University of Geneva, the Graduate Institute (IHEID) and humanitarian organisations.

 The objective is to encourage a critical assessment of humanitarian practice in order to improve interventions.

-As humanitarian action is essentially multidisciplinary, CERAH's research is too.
-Research activities are being developed in three main areas :
+CERAH's research is essentially multidisciplinary, reflecting the multifaceted nature of humanitarian action.
+Research activities continue to be developed in three main areas :

 - Multidisciplinary research programmes examining various aspects of the humanitarian enterprise

 - Research on particular humanitarian interventions with interested partners

 - Studies and analyses for humanitarian organisations responding to their specific needs

 CERAH's flagship research project, the Encyclopedia of Humanitarian Action, offers a conceptual framework for humanitarian action, and provides a dynamic platform for national and international practitioners, community leaders, policy makers and academics to reflect on humanitarian concepts and practice for the 21st century.

 By supporting a wide range of stakeholders and leveraging partnerships, the project will: